Scaling Proxima's Virtual UX

 Impact

-As the sole UX designer at Proxima HQ, I was tasked with transforming their virtual property showroom from a single-screen experience into a responsive, scalable application suitable for a range of environments, including large showroom displays, desktop, web, and mobile devices.
+As the sole UX designer at Proxima HQ, I took their virtual property showroom from a single-screen experience to a responsive application that worked everywhere its clients did: 65-inch showroom displays, portrait lobby screens, desktop, and mobile.

-Originally designed during the COVID-19 pandemic to replicate physical property tours, the app quickly became central to Proxima HQ's real estate clients.
-My goal was to evolve the product into an intuitive, cohesive platform that empowered realtors and effectively engaged potential buyers.
+The app was born during the COVID-19 pandemic to replace physical property tours, and it quickly became central to Proxima HQ's real estate clients.
+The job was to grow it into a platform realtors could run a sale through, and buyers would actually enjoy browsing.

 The Challenge

-Initially built for a 65-inch showroom screen, the software needed significant redesign to scale effectively across multiple platforms without sacrificing usability or its compelling storytelling aspect.
+Initially built for a 65-inch showroom screen, the software needed significant redesign to scale across platforms without sacrificing usability or the storytelling that made it work in a sales setting.
+The inherited designs also lacked scalability and accessibility, which mattered most on the large public screens.

 Research & Insights